Dustin Gee: Early life and career

 Born Gerald Harrison in York, on Wednesday, 24 June 1942, Gee left school at 15 and studied at art college.
-He took a job as an artist, working with stained glass including at York Minster.
+He took a job as an artist, working with stained glass, including at York Minster.
 He played in a rock band in the evenings called the Dare Devils, later 'Gerry B and the Hornets' and then 'Gerry B and the Rockafellas'.
-When the group disbanded, Gee became a compere, then a comedian.
+When the group disbanded, Gee became a compère, then a comedian.
 Gee was openly gay.

-After 20 years in showbusiness, Gee got his television break on Who Do You Do?, an ITV showcase, that gave opportunities for up-and-coming entertainers and impressionists.
+After 20 years in showbusiness, Gee got his television break on Who Do You Do?, an ITV showcase that gave opportunities for up-and-coming entertainers and impressionists.
 From April 1980 to July 1985, Gee was a guest on Russ Abbot's Madhouse.
-Les Dennis became one of the cast in 1982 and Gee and Dennis formed a double act with their impressions, of Coronation Street's Vera Duckworth and Mavis Riley (played by Les Dennis).
+Les Dennis became one of the cast in 1982 and Gee and Dennis formed a double act with their impressions of Coronation Street's Vera Duckworth and Mavis Riley (played by Les Dennis).

 On 15 April 1984, after Tommy Cooper suffered a massive heart attack whilst appearing on ITV's Live From Her Majesty's, Gee and Dennis were the act that was billed to follow him.
 They performed onstage whilst attempts were being made, backstage, to revive Cooper.

 On 7 April 1984 Gee and Dennis began their own TV comedy show, The Laughter Show (retitled, Les & Dustin's Laughter Show for the third series).
 The first episode of a third series aired on Saturday 28 December 1985, the second episode was postponed two weeks after Gee died.
-The BBC cancelled the rest of the series, but it was resumed on request of Gee's family, in the summer of 1986.
+The BBC cancelled the rest of the series, but it was resumed on request of Gee's family, on Saturday 18 January 1986.

 Illness and death

 On 24 May 1985, Gee felt ill whilst on stage at the opening night of a summer season at the North Pier in Blackpool.
-He carried on but after the show, he was taken to Blackpool Victoria Hospital where a minor heart attack was diagnosed.
+He carried on, but after the show he was taken to Blackpool Victoria Hospital where a minor heart attack was diagnosed.
 Gee was told that he had dilated cardiomyopathy.
-He was discharged on 30 May and returned on 24 June to complete the run until the end of September, ignoring the doctors at the hospital who told him to rest for six months.
+He was discharged from hospital on 30 May and returned to the stage on 24 June, his birthday, to complete the run until the end of September, ignoring the doctors at the hospital who told him to rest for six months.
 That autumn, Gee and Dennis recorded the third series of their Laughter Show.

 From 20 December 1985, Gee and Dennis appeared in pantomime at the Southport Theatre, Merseyside.
-On 1 January 1986, Gee suffered a massive heart attack, while playing one of the ugly sisters in Cinderella, a role they had played two years before in Bradford.
-At the end of a scene, Gee clutched his left arm and when they reached their dressing room he said to Dennis "I think I am dying", collapsed and lost consciousness, Basil Soper, the show's company manager, was successful in reviving him.
+At 8.15pm on 1 January 1986, Gee suffered a massive heart attack, while playing one of the ugly sisters in Cinderella, a role they had played two years before in Bradford.
+At the end of a scene, Gee clutched his left arm and when they reached their dressing room he said to Dennis "I think I am dying", collapsed and lost consciousness.
+Basil Soper, the show's company manager, was successful in reviving him.
 Gee was accompanied to Southport General Hospital, but on arrival, collapsed and fell unconscious.